palewire/first-visual-story/readthedocs/index.rst

           .bindTooltip(obj.first_name + " " + obj.last_name);
     })

+Here's what you should see after you do that.

-Next let's sprinkle some CSS in our page to make it match the colors of the dots found on The Homicide Report.
+Next let's sprinkle some CSS in our page to make the circles match the orange color of the dots found on The Homicide Report.
 As we did with the charts, go to the ``_scripts`` folder and create a new file.
 We'll call this one ``_map.scss``.
 In that file, copy or write the following:

 .. code-block:: css